 Flight testing

-For flight testing, I used my 6-servo Sting slope racer with the X14S transmitter and GR6 receiver.
+For field testing, I flew my Sting slope racer with the X14S transmitter, GR6 receiver and six PWM servos.
 All controlled using my F3F template.
 The test session took place at Ivinghoe Beacon.
-It all went smoothly.

 F3F + X14S + GR6 at Ivinghoe Beacon!
 A happy combo :-) |

 VFR (valid frame rate) was 100% for virtually the whole session, dipping very occasionally to 99%.
-Although the model was never far, it is a reassuring result.
+Although the model was never further than a couple of hundred meters, it is a reassuring result.

 Conclusion

-There’s a lot to like about the X14 – the hardware and the Ethos operating system are top notch; the Twin protocol has excellent range and theres a good choice of glider-friendly receivers.
+There’s a lot to like about the X14 – the hardware and the Ethos operating system are top notch (though see my earlier comments about upgrades); the Twin protocol has excellent range and theres a good choice of glider-friendly receivers.

-In conclusion: if you're in the market for a solid, lightweight and highly programmable radio then the X14S deserves to be on your short list... though try to play with one before you buy.
+In conclusion: if you're in the market for a compact yet robust and capable radio for soaring and electric flight then the X14S should be on your short list... but do try one before you buy, if you're a thumber.

 Price at the time of writing is around £285 including 2600 mAh battery.
 If you're willing to forego the CNC gimbals and larger flash memory, the basic X14 is around £100 cheaper.